 Vampire Hunter D is a series of Japanese novels written by Hideyuki Kikuchi and illustrated by Yoshitaka Amano since 1983.
+To date, thirty-three novels have been published in the main series, with some novels comprising as many as four volumes.
 To date, twenty-six novels have been published in the main series, with some novels comprising as many as four volumes.
-The series has also spawned anime, audio drama, and manga adaptations, as well as a short story collection, art books, and a supplemental guide book.
+The series has also spawned anime, audio drama, manga, and comic adaptations, as well as a short story collection, art books, and a supplemental guide book.

 In 1999, nuclear war broke out, nearly killing all life on Earth.
 It is unspecified if the destruction was caused the vampires or if they simply knew humanity would eventually destroy itself.
 All that is known is that after the fall of our society, they took control and dubbed themselves the Nobility, enslaving humanity and using their scientific knowledge and magical abilities to rebuild the world in their image.
 During this time the Nobility began building technological wonders, cities, castles and creating strange creatures and set them free to roam with other mutants that were created from nuclear fallout.
 They also started manipulating human genetics, removing the ability to retain knowledge on vampire weaknesses and placing an inescapable fear of vampires in their subconscious.

 Now many years later, in 12,090 A.D., many Vampire Hunters are hired to rid the planet of the few remaining Nobles that still terrorize certain sectors of the Frontier, despite the decline of their society.
 Vampire Hunters are the most specific and feared breed of hunter, and D is arguably the most feared of all.